 Like any major asset, a private jet depreciates over time.
 One of the most significant factors determining its resale value is the aircraft's age and the number of hours it has flown.
 A well-maintained jet with a detailed and complete logbook will always hold its value better than one with a spotty history.
 Consistent, high-quality aircraft maintenance not only ensures safety but also protects your investment for the future.
 The market demand for your specific jet model and any avionics or interior upgrades you’ve made will also play a role when it’s time to sell.

-Factoring in Insurance and Compliance
+Don't Overlook Insurance and Compliance

 Insurance is a non-negotiable cost of ownership that protects you, your passengers, and your asset.
 Annual premiums can range from $10,000 for a smaller turboprop to $500,000 or more for a large-cabin jet.
 This typically includes liability insurance, which covers injury or damage, and hull insurance, which covers the aircraft itself.
 Beyond insurance, you must also budget for regulatory compliance.
 This involves keeping the aircraft and your crew’s certifications up to date with FAA and international standards, which is another critical task that a professional management team can oversee for you.